-QUESTION 4: What is the overall project risk categoriza tion?
-Low Risk Moderate Risk Substantial Risk х Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
-Project aspects rated as Low Risk may be able to proceed while the assessments for other higher risk activities ar being conducted.
-High Risk QUESTION 5: Based on the identified risks a nd risk cat tegorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substan tial and Hi gh Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)
+QUESTION 4: What is the overall project risk categ orization?
+Low Risk Moderate Risk Substantial Risk x Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
+Project aspects rated as Low Risk may be able to proceed while the assessments for other higher risk activities are being conducted.
+High Risk QUESTION 5: Based on the identified risks a ind ris sk categorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substar itial ar nd High Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)

-if yes, indicate overall type and status x Targeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project (if needed for compliance) and will need to the completed previous to the approval of the sub-project.
+1 if yes, indicate overall type and status X Targeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
+Planned, a Stakeholder Engagement Plan for each sub-project (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project.
 Gender Analysis: See ProDoc; completed during PPG.
 Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
 Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project.
 Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan-African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
 Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
-Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis is being completed at the PPG phase before PAC approval of the project.
+Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
+Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
+Additionally, and the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed prev Indigenous Peoples, initial analysis: An Indigenous Peoples analysis has been completed at the PPG phase before PAC approval of the project.
 Other targeted assessments might be required (separate from the ESIA requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment
+That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A nearth impact assessment

-X ESIA (Environ Planned, as noted in the ESMF.
+ESIA (Environ mental and Planned, as noted in the ESMF.
+Social Impact Assessm ent) SESA (Strategic Environm ental and Social Planned.
+Are management plans required? (check if x Assessm ent)

-mental

-and

-Social

-Impact

-Assessm

-ent)

-SESA n/a; this child project does not have a component on policy and regulations.

-(Strategic

-Environm

-ental and

-Social

-Assessm

-ent)

-Are management plans required? (check if Х